haashemi/exp-vector-overflow/README.md

 # Experiment the x/image/vector's invalid memory accesses.

-Research about unexpected panics and weird drawings of `x/image/vector`'s `Draw` methods.
+Research about unexpected panics and invalid drawings of the `x/image/vector`'s `Draw` method.

 ## Table of content